-- Each applicant is required to: - be registered in SAM at (www.sam.gov) before submitting its application; - provide a valid DUNS number in its application; and - continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM. - No federal award may be made to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the PRM award is ready to be made, PRM may determine that the applicant is not qualified to receive a PRM award and use that determination as a basis for making a PRM award to another applicant.
+Each applicant is required to: - be registered in SAM before submitting its application; - provide a valid UEI number in its application; and continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM.

+No federal award may be made to an applicant until the applicant has complied with all applicable SAM requirements and, if an applicant has not fully complied with the requirements by the time the PRM award is ready to be made, PRM may determine that the applicant is not qualified to receive a PRM award and use that determination as a basis for making a PRM award to another applicant.